The House in a Lab at the Forefront of Energy Efficiency

 The house in a lab 1

-Older homes in need of an upgrade
+Older Homes in Need of an Upgrade

 Professor Will Swan, Director of Energy House Laboratories at Salford University, says: “The idea behind the Energy House was to find out what can people do to their homes to make them more energy efficient, ranging from retrofitting the whole house, to things like thermostatic radiator valves and heating controls.
-In a normal environment, it’s difficult to get evidence about how things work.”
+In a normal environment, it’s difficult to get evidence about how things work.”.

 Turn-of-the-century terraces like the Energy House simply weren’t built with energy efficiency in mind.
 So, many older homes are in urgent need of improvement to become more energy efficient, helping people reduce their bills and create a comfier, warm home.